hyperbyte-cloud/hyperbyte-plot/README.md

 ## Architecture

-PromViz uses a modular architecture that makes it easy to add support for new data sources:
+hyperbyte-plot uses a modular architecture that makes it easy to add support for new data sources:

 - **`internal/app`** - Application orchestration and lifecycle management
 - **`internal/backend`** - Pluggable backend interface with implementations: